Learn to Hunt

 Maquoketa Caves State Park

-The park’s multiple caves close to exploration on October 15 to allow for undisturbed bat hibernation, and reopen in May.
-There is still plenty to see in the park.
+The park’s multiple caves are currently closed, but there's still plenty to see in the park.
 Traipse along the 6 miles of trails to take in the dramatic vistas and beautiful prairie and woodland fall landscapes.

 Make a weekend of it and bring the tent with walk-in sites just off the main campground.

 Steal away to the far southwest corner of Iowa to take in majestic views of ridgetop prairie and mature woodland along the southern tip of the Loess Hills.
 Waubonsie offers 10.5 miles of trail in a unique setting.

 Set out on gently sloping trails, including a path around a small swimming lake in this relaxing and peaceful park.
 Stay over in a cabin for more trips on the 12.5 miles of trail.
 Day trippers can make a quick trip back to civilization to enjoy restaurants and shops in the villages of Van Buren County.

 The trails are all about scenery at Wildcat Den, just a mile upstream of the Mississippi River.
 Explore almost 4 miles of trail, including a short hike with great views of rock outcroppings on your way to the Devil’s Punch Bowl.